dustinpfister/blog_posts/_posts/js-javascript-number.md

 ## 1 - The basics of javaScript numbers

 In this section I will be going over some of the very basics of numbers in javaScript.
 There is creating a number literal that is an actual literal value in javaScript code.
 However in real projects number values are often obtained by way of some external data, or input of some kind.

 So there is also storing number values in variables, so they can be worked with elsewhere later.
 There is also ending up with a number by way of some kind of expression that is also often the case.
 So there is much to cover even when it comes to the very basic of numbers in javaScript, so lets get this out of the way so we can move on to the good stuff.

+Although I will be keeping this examples fairly simple I assume that you have at least some background when it comes to the very basics of [getting started with javaScript](/2018/11/27/js-getting-started/).

 ### - The source code examples in this post are on Github